Scar tissue

 Apparatus and method for treating scar tissue

-Polyvalent dendrimer glucosamine conjugates prevent scar
+Polyvalent dendrimer glucosamine conjugates prevent scarring.

-Comparison of the histological morphology between normal skin and scar tissue
+Comparison of the histological morphology between normal skin and scar tissue .

-Hypertrophic scar tissues and fibroblasts
+Hypertrophic scar tissue and fibroblasts

 Site-Specific Keloid Fibroblasts